shipsing/podman-desktop/website/docs/installation/windows-install/index.md

 # Installing Podman Desktop and Podman on Windows

+You can install Podman Desktop by using:

+- The installer
+- Other alternative methods

 ## Installing Podman Desktop

-To install Podman Desktop:

 1. [Download the Windows installer](/downloads/windows).

-1. To start the Podman Desktop installer, open the downloaded file.
+1. Locate the file in the Downloads folder, and double-click on it.
+The Podman Desktop Setup screen opens.

    ![Podman Desktop Setup installing](img/podman-desktop-setup-installing.png)

+1. Select one of the installation options.
+1. Click **Install**.
+Wait for the installation to complete.
+1. Click **Finish** to close the screen.
+The Podman Desktop onboarding screen opens.

 <details>
 <summary>